 - Metal nuts, bolts, board game pieces, zippers, staples, toys, and jewelry

 - Skin creams including diaper rash cream and sunscreens, shampoos, and deodorants

-- Vitamins and over the counter cold remedies and lozenges
+- Vitamins and over-the-counter cold remedies and lozenges

-Signs of Zinc Poisoning in Dogs
+Symptoms of Zinc Poisoning in Dogs

-Diagnosis of Zinc Poisoning
+Causes of Zinc Poisoning

-Your veterinarian will start by obtaining a history and performing a physical exam of your pet.
+If you saw your pet swallow a penny or suspect your dog consumed some form of zinc, the diagnosis of zinc poisoning is quite straightforward.
+If not, your veterinarian will start by obtaining a history and performing a physical exam of your pet.
 An exam will often reveal pale mucous membranes, rapid heart rate, dehydration, jaundice, and abdominal pain.

-Prognosis of Zinc Poisoning in Dogs
+Prognosis for Dogs With Zinc Poisoning

 How to Prevent Zinc Poisoning

 Because dogs can quickly snap up items they find on the ground, it can be difficult to entirely prevent your pet from ingesting a penny or other zinc-containing item.
 But keeping coins safely away from your dog's reach, as well as putting zinc oxide sunscreens, zinc-containing supplements, and any small metal objects in safe locations will greatly cut down on the chances of your pet getting into life-threatening trouble.